ifelsellc/smartyseeds/chess_tutorial/README.md

 # 🏰 Chess Tutorial - Educational Chess Game for Children

 A comprehensive, web-based chess application built with React and TypeScript, specifically designed for 8-year-old beginners who want to learn and improve their chess skills.
+Features both AI gameplay and interactive puzzle training for complete chess education.

 ## ✨ Features